Thomas Cordrey

 England, Scotland, Wales

-Thomas has practised in England, Scotland and Wales.
-Thomas is familiar with the different procedural position in Scotland, having acted in numerous trials in Scottish ETs, including Inverness and Glasgow, and having appeared several times in the Scottish EAT.
+Thomas practises in England, Scotland and Wales.
+In particular, Thomas is familiar with Scottish employment proceedings, having acted in numerous trials in Scottish ETs, including Inverness, Aberdeen and Glasgow, and having appeared several times in the Scottish EAT.

 Mediation and ADR